 ANTI MONEY LAUNDERING DOCUMENTATION

-Whether you are a Notary, Accountant, CSP, Real Estate Agent or any other subject person, you are required to have measures, policies and procedures in place that are adequate and appropriate to prevent the carrying out of operations that may be related to money laundering or funding of terrorism.
+Whether you are a Notary, Accountant, CSP, Real Estate Agent, or any other subject person, you are required to have measures, policies and procedures in place that are adequate to prevent the carrying out of operations that are related to money laundering or funding of terrorism.

-The AML manual which forms part of the entire compliance management system lays down the internal procedures adopted by the subject person against the fight of money laundering and funding of terrorism.
+The AML manual, which forms part of the entire compliance management system, lays down the internal procedures subject persons should adopt to identify and mitigate these illegal transactions.

 LEXCO provides all the necessary support to help you be compliant with AML legal obligations.
-Furthermore, our dedicated compliance team is always available to provide real time support whenever you have a practical query whether related to Initial on-boarding, Source of Funds, Source of Wealth, Filling of forms etc… or related to a more complex issue such as legal interpretation, Suspicious Transaction Reporting, or support with the FIAU submission of the Annual Compliance Report.
+Our experienced and dedicated compliance team is always available to provide real-time support whenever you have a practical query, whether related to initial onboarding, source of funds, source of wealth, filling of forms, or related to a more complex issue such as legal interpretation, Suspicious Transaction Reporting, or support with reports required by the MFSA and FIAU.

-Risk assessment policies, procedures and tools must be developed and implemented to ensure that clients are properly risk assessed prior to onboarding or the carrying out of an occasional transaction and during the term of the business relationship.
+Risk Assessment policies, procedures, and tools must be developed and implemented to ensure that clients are properly risk assessed prior to onboarding or the carrying out of an occasional transaction, and also during the term of the business relationship.

 As part of the Customer Due Diligence (CDD), subject persons should have a system in place which detects whether prospective or existing customers, whether natural or legal persons, are subject to any International sanctions.
-In order to function efficiently, the sanction screening system adopted by subject persons should be sufficiently adequate to keep subject persons updated with all financial sanctions that might be issued or updated from time to time by the UN Security Council or the EU in connection with terrorism or the proliferation of weapons of mass destruction.
+In order to function efficiently, the sanction screening system adopted by subject persons must be frequently updated by the UN Security Council or the EU in connection with terrorism or the proliferation of weapons of mass destruction.

-When carrying out CDD in relation to a business relationship or an occasional transaction subject persons shall be required to screen customers to determine whether they are designated persons or entities.
-Other checks on adverse media and politically exposed persons (PEPs) databases, shall also be carried out
+When carrying out CDD in relation to a business relationship or an occasional transaction, subject persons shall be required to screen customers to determine whether they are designated persons or entities.
+Other checks on adverse media and politically exposed persons (PEPs) databases shall also be performed.

 CUSTOMER DUE DILIGENCE

 Every subject person shall be required to implement, where appropriate with regard to the size and nature of the business, an independent audit function to test the internal measures, policies, controls and procedures.
 The objective of such audits is to help you and your firm become, and remain, compliant with the relevant rules, regulations and legal standards.